 With over half a billion active users, the platform is an ideal testing ground for new products before mass distribution.
 Through Tmall, brands can get direct feedback from users and know what kind of products are in the mode, at which time it’s best to launch their products.
 Meanwhile, viewers can also get opinions of products provided by former buyers.

 JD.COM (京东) Innovative eCommerce

 JD.COM, one of the leading B2C platforms on China’s giant retail landscape by transaction volume and revenue, sells tens of thousands of brands.
 JD.COM gets a good reputation from its fast delivery, with great investment in AI and Hi-tech delivery systems through drones.

 With more than 380 million active users as of March 2020, JD.COM is a strong competitor to Tmall.
 Together with Tmall, they account for more than 70% of the retail e-commerce market in China.

-The App released its mini-program services back in April 2020 to offers more possibilities to merchants as well as users.
+The App released its mini-program services back in April 2020 to offer more possibilities to merchants as well as users.
 This means, that if Sephora wanted to launch a hire a makeup artist service, uses could order makeup articles directly via JD.

 Short Video app Kuaishou and JD are now partnering, meaning that Kuaisou users will be able to purchase from JD directly inside the Kuaishou app.
 An opportunity for the merchant to try out Live streaming, which usually generates more engagement and improves brand conversion rate.
-Kuaishou is especially good to sell beauty products and better at e-commerce than its main competitor Douyin.
+Kuaishou is especially good to sell beauty products and is better at e-commerce than its main competitor Douyin.